Purpose

 query even if the columns specified in the

-clause are in a different order than their order in thecolumn_expression
+WHEREclause are in a different order than their order in thecolumn_expressionthat defined the function-based index.

 See Also:"Function-Based Index Examples" -